mf1d3l/Splunk4DFIR/README.md

 - `artifacts/zeek/`: drop there your json zeek files
 - `artifacts/suricata/`: drop there your eve.json suricata file
 - `artifacts/supertimelines/`: drop there your plaso l2tcsv outputs
+- `artifacts/memprocfs/`: drop there your MemProcFS forensic json output files

 additionnaly some [macros](Splunk4DFIR/default/macros.conf) are configurable to point to specific tools output sourcetypes such as: